Aadhavan: Plot

-The commissioner used Madhavan to nab individuals linked to various criminal and terrorist organizations.
+The commissioner used Madhavan to nab individuals linked to various criminal and terrorist organisations.
 This information is relayed by the commissioner and the family to a grateful Subramaniam who tearfully reunites with his long-lost son Madhavan.
 Meanwhile, Kulkarni attacks the vehicle in which the trio is travelling, and a fight ensues where Madhavan saves Subramaniam and Thara and kills Kulkarni.
 The minister and the middleman who were involved in the contract killings are arrested.
 Madhavan serves a short term in prison for his previous wrongdoings, but is subsequently released from the prison for his contribution to saving Subramaniam.
 Madhavan and Thara are now married and live in the household with the huge family.
 Once yet again, Bannerjee brings two assistants (his brothers-in-law) to help him and asks approval from Subramaniam, who then consulted in Madhavan, to check them out, with the whole family being suspicious of them being secretly hitmen.
 Upon inquiring on them, Madhavan approves of them with the whole family accepting them.

 Cast

-Additionally, the film's director (K. S. Ravikumar) and producer (Udhayanidhi Stalin) make guest appearances as servants at the end of the film.
+Additionally, the film's director (K. S. Ravikumar), producer (Udhayanidhi Stalin), and Japan Kumar make guest appearances as servants.

 Production

-The song "Eno Eno Panithuli" was shot at Iceland, making Aadhavan the first South Indian film to be shot there.
-Shooting also took place at the Chettinad Palace, Chennai.
+Ravikumar met B. Saroja Devi in Singapore and she was subsequently signed to appear in the film, which marked her return to Tamil cinema after twelve years.
+Shooting for the film began on 19 February 2009, majority of which took place at the Chettinad Palace, Chennai.
+During the shoot in Kolkata, Suriya jumped off a bridge several times before K. S. Ravikumar okayed the shot.
+In mid-2009, the "Yeno Yeno Panithuli" song was filmed in Iceland, making Aadhavan the first South Indian film to be shot there.
+The song was choreographed by Dinesh.
+The climax scenes of the film featuring Suriya, Murali and Rahul Dev were shot in Cape Town, South Africa from 13 July 2009 to 26 July 2009, with Suriya performed a stunt sequence while hanging from a helicopter on the sixth take despite a shoulder injury.
+The last song to be filmed was choreographed by Shobi.

 Soundtrack

+The soundtrack was composed by Harris Jayaraj, which marked his first collaboration with K. S. Ravikumar.
+Jayaraj began working on the film's music from February 2009.
+For the titular lyric in "Hasili Fisiliye", Jayaraj and lyricist Pa.
+Vijay had trouble coming up with a lyric and Jayaraj decided to use a line from a Coca-Cola commercial featuring Vijay that he composed for while working on his debut film Minnale (2001).
+The song became a popular ringtone.
+The audio launch was held on 19 August at Sathyam Cinemas, Chennai.

-The soundtrack features 6 tracks composed by Harris Jayaraj.
-The soundtrack was released on 19 August by S. Shankar.
-The album received positive reviews from critics, with praise being dedicated to the songs "Hasili Fisile" (set in Kharaharapriya ragam) and "Vaarayo Vaarayo".
-Pavithra Srinivasan from Rediff said "Harris Jeyaraj is one of those composers who is not capable of turning out bad stuff even on a bad day, this album stands out from a mile away."
-Due to the album's critical and commercial success, Harris Jayaraj received the Vijay Award for Best Music Director and was also nominated for the Filmfare Award for Best Music Director.
+Pavithra Srinivasan from Rediff.com said, "Harris Jeyaraj is one of those composers who is not capable of turning out bad stuff even on a bad day, this album stands out from a mile away."
+Karthik of Milliblog called it Jayaraj's "weakest score" and said it indicated that the composer was "taking his earlier success for granted".